 Our product offerings consist of our Core Platform network security products and our Enhanced Platform Technology (previously referred to as Platform Extension) products, which are offered in a broad range of form factors spanning physical appliances, virtual appliances, software and cloud-hosted services.
 This enables us to protect customers across all edges and deployment scenarios including users, devices, networks, cloud and virtual data center.
 Our cloud- and hosted- products and services include sandboxing, EDR, email security, web application and API security, cloud networking security and cloud-native protection as well as Fortinet Security Fabric management and analytics.
 Additionally, we offer cloud-delivered and hosted-security services.
 Our FortiGuard security services are enabled by FortiGuard Labs, which provides threat research and artificial intelligence capabilities from a cloud network to deliver protection through Core Platform appliance and virtual machine as well as Fortinet Security Fabric products that are registered by the end-customer.
-All these are combined to form the Fortinet Security Fabric, which is an approach to security extends across both Fortinet-developed solutions and a broad ecosystem of technology partner solutions and technologies.
+All these are combined to form the Fortinet Security Fabric, which is an approach to security that consolidates discrete security solutions together into an integrated offering.
+This integrated approach to security extends across both Fortinet-developed solutions and a broad ecosystem of technology partner solutions and technologies.